Read time 5 minutes

 A large size OST file may cause various troubles, such as OST corruption, sluggish Outlook performance, etc. Deleting some of the items may not be viable to decrease the increasing file size.
 When you remove an item from the Outlook folder, it still remains in the deleted folder for a particular time period.
 However, deleting the item from the ‘Deleted Items Folder’ will permanently remove it from the OST file, which is losing your valuable item forever.

 Another alternative to it is to compact the OST file.
 The OST file items are stored in such a way that they may occupy additional space and be unusable for other purposes.
-When you compact OST files, then it reduces that extra space occupied by the OST files.
+Solve oversized OST file issues in Outlook by reducing that extra space occupied by the OST files.

 Starting Outlook in safe mode disables any add-ins that may throw errors during the booting process.
 It allows working safely without any files or add-ins being corrupt.
 Simply use this command in the Run window (Press Windows key + R) command to open MS Outlook in safe mode: “outlook.exe /safe.”